tullandtoys/rogalang/docs.md

 ### Herliga London

 The recurring `herliga london` requirement forces you to think about code structure.
 It prevents massive blocks of code and encourages modular thinking.
-It's absurd, yes, but it makes you more mindful of your code's rhythm.
+Also if your code doesn't make you want to say "herliga london" you haven't written good code.

 ### Jille Prefix